 - Unlike other transaction types, no right of rescission (aka “Cooling-off Period”) exists for vehicle sales transactions.
 When you drive it off the lot it is yours, so take the time to have it inspected and read all paperwork closely before signing.

-- The Tennessee Motor Vehicle Commission is here to help.
+- If you feel that you have been treated unfairly, and you have not been able to reach a satisfactory resolution with your car dealer, you may file a complaint with the Tennessee Motor Vehicle Commission is here to help.
 Visit us online or by calling 615-741-2711 and requesting the Motor Vehicle Commission staff.